kiddlu/android-adbd-for-linux/README.md

 Base on aosp kitkat-release code.

-You can use <shell p:> cmd for private service with google standard adb client
+You can use `adb shell p:` cmd for private service with google standard adb client
 ```
-adb shell p: Hello
+adb shell p: Hello World
 ```